nsupdate-info/nsupdate.info/docs/security.rst

 Nameserver Update Key (backend, RFC 2136)
 -----------------------------------------

-We currently store this key (which is basically a base64 encoded shared secret) "as is".
+We currently store this key (which is basically a base64 encoded shared secret, one per dynamic zone) "as is" into the database ("Domain" records there).

-This is somehow critical, but also hard to do better - encryption would only help very little here as we would need to decrypt the update key before using it, so we would need the unlocked key of that encryption mechanism on the same machine.
+This is somehow critical, but also hard to do better - encryption would only help very little here as we would need to decrypt the update key before using it, so we would need the unlocked decryption key on the same machine.

 Make sure no unauthorized person gets that key or he/she will be able to update ANY record in the respective zone / nameserver directly (without going over